samhains/samhains.github.io/_projects/pluto-c.md

 title: Pluto (C:)
 date: 2017-10-30 11:47:58 +0000
 ---
 Pluto (C:) is a message board that has been overrun by a swarm of automated non-human agents, commonly referred to as 'bots'.
-It is the first known example of 'bots' taking over a web space.

 [PLUTO (C:)](http://pluto-c.net/)